nasrin-mirzayi/enhypen-store-app/README.md

 - Browse ENHYPEN albums, photocards, and collections
 - Search products by name
 - Filter products by category
-- View detailed information about each item
+- View detailed information about each item <br>
 🌼 Shopping Cart
 - Add items to cart
 - Increase quantity